F.N.B. Corporation (FNB)

 F.N.B.
 Corporation isn’t a terrible business, but it doesn’t pass our quality test.
 To kick things off, its revenue growth was uninspiring over the last five years.
 And while its TBVPS growth was impressive over the last five years, the downside is its declining net interest margin shows its loan book is becoming less profitable.
 On top of that, its net interest margin makes it more difficult to reach positive operating profits compared to other bank businesses.

 F.N.B.
 Corporation’s P/B ratio based on the next 12 months is 0.9x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+This valuation multiple is fair, but we don’t have much faith in the company.
 We're pretty confident there are superior stocks to buy right now.